djacob65/maggot-mkdocs/docs/index.md

 **4** - The file generated in JSON format must be placed in the [storage space](./infrastructure.md) reserved for this purpose.
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
 The role played by this metadata file can be seen as a README file adapted for machines, but also readable by humans.
 With an internal structure, it offers coherence and consistency of information that a simple README file with a completely free and therefore unstructured text format does not allow.
 Furthermore, the central idea is to use the storage space as a local data repository, so that the metadata should go to the data and not the other way around.
-If the <a href="./images/filebrowser_fig1.png" data-lightbox="fig8">filebrowser</a> application is installed, then you can directly access the data space according to your access rights.
-See on [github][15]{:target="_blank"}.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **5** - A search of the datasets can thus be carried out on the basis of the metadata.
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
-Indeed, all the JSON metadata files are scanned and parsed according to a fixed period ([30 min][20]{:target="_blank"}) then loaded into a [MongoDB][21]{:target="_blank"} database.
+Indeed, all the JSON metadata files are scanned and parsed according to a fixed period (30 min) then loaded into a database.
 This allows you to perform searches based on predefined metadata.
-The search form, in its compact shape on the left of the screen, is almost the same as the entry form (see a <a href="./images/search_fig.png" data-lightbox="fig6">screenshot</a>).
+The search form, in a compact shape, is almost the same as the entry form (see a <a href="./images/search_fig.png" data-lightbox="fig6">screenshot</a>).
 Depending on the search criteria, a list of data sets is provided, with for each of them a link pointing to the detailed sheet.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **6** - The detailed metadata sheet provides all the metadata divided by section.